munoztd0/Mouthpiecegusto/README.md

 # Code

 The code is split in three main folders

+*  ./mouth_piece -3D printing files (stl) including seven versions with a diameter of 2.5 mm ± 0.3 mm in steps of 0.1 mm.

 *  ./preprocessing -costum build pipeline for preprocessing the anatomical and functional data (FSL 3.3.0 and ANTs 2.1.0 or higher)